 - Long sleeve shirt or jacket

-- Ankle length non-flare pants without holes
+- Ankle length non-flare pants without holes.
+Nylon, spandex, and sweatpants are NOT permitted.

 - Eye protection if your helmet does not have a face shield ( prescription glasses or sunglasses are sufficient)